danjperron/PIO_parallel_bus/README.md

 unsigned char p_bus_read( unsigned char Address) -> It will return the data bye <br>
 void p_bus_write(unsigned char Address, unsigned char Data) -> it will write data at the specific address

+You need the pico c-sdk

+To compile.

+cd PIO_parallel_bus
+mkdir build
+cd build
+cmake ..
+make

+just copy the p_bus.uf2 to the pico in load mode  or use the opencd method.